MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Methods

-The architecture (detailed in Figure~\ref{fig:model_phoneme}) includes an instance-level input normalization layer directly after the raw input.
-This layer computes per-sample, per-channel normalization across time with no running statistics.
-We find this choice essential for stable holdout performance: unlike validation and test, the holdout split exhibits different statistical characteristics, indicating distributional shift (see \ref{appendix:rms} for details).
-Instance normalization essentially removes amplitude and scale drift between windows and sessions.
-Consequently, it closes most of the holdout gap, even if it is sometimes slightly sub-optimal on the other splits.
+This normalization is applied after the 100-sample averaging (as part of the model forward pass) and is used identically in training and evaluation.
+We find this choice essential for stable holdout performance: unlike validation and test, the holdout split exhibits different statistical characteristics, indicating distributional shift (see Subsection~\ref{sec:rms} for details).
+Instance normalization fundamentally removes amplitude and scale drift between windows and sessions.
+Consequently, it closes most of the holdout gap, even if it is sometimes slightly suboptimal on the other splits.
 Because the competition holdout recordings are pre-averaged over 100 samples to improve SNR, we adapt our training setup accordingly.
 Particularly, we use a 100-sample dynamic grouping loader that reshuffles groups each epoch, allowing the model to see many independent averages of the same class while preserving temporal locality.

 Lastly, we ensemble the five best model seeds to smooth predictions and select the final phonemes using majority voting.